-In Parenthesis is now a community of researchers from students to professors who are interested in the work of the Quartet, and in using their story to re-examine what philosophy was, is, and might be.
+The book is part of a broader project to recover the work of women philosophers for today.
+In Parenthesis is a community of researchers who are interested in the work of the Quartet, and in using their story to re-examine what philosophy was, is, and might be.
 We have run a number of projects including Notes from A Biscuit Tin and Philosophy by Postcard.
-This site is a way for you to join that community, either by mapping a connection or, as we hope, becoming a network member.
+This site is a way for you to join that community by becoming a network member.

 Mapping the Quartet is funded by the British Academy, Arts & Humanities Research Council, Durham University & University of Liverpool.

 Meet the Team

 Clare Mac Cumhaill & Rachael Wiseman are collaborators, friends and authors of Metaphysical Animals.
 They set up In Parenthesis in 2015.
 Mapping the Quartet is designed to help other scholars and enthusiasts of the Quartet seek out their own collaborations.

 Ana Barandalla is the curator of the events on the historical maps pages.
 She has been a research associate of In Parenthesis since its inception.
 She co-facilitated the Royal Institute of Philosophy In Parenthesis reading group in 2018-2019, has got material on Murdoch in press, and has wide international experience lecturing on and teaching the philosophy of the Quartet, both in academic contexts and for the general public.